KVSKOrg/dellemcansible/docs/ISSUE_TRIAGE.md

 **It can't be reproduced:**

 1. Either request that [more information](#2-ensure-the-issue-contains-basic-information) is needed to investigate the issue more thoroughly.
-Provide details in a comment. or
+Provide details in a comment. <br>
+or <br>
 2. [delegate further investigations](#investigation-of-issues) to someone else.
 Provide details in a comment.

 **It works as intended/by design:**